TukaWarrior/Learning_How-To-Code/README.md

 # Welcome to my learning journey!

 This is my personal repository I use to learn various programming languages.
-It mainly contains exercises, guides, templates and small projects.
+It mainly contains exercises, guides, templates small projects and loose code snippets.